nsryan2/gh_cli_test/README.md

 ## Create a new PR
 `gh pr create --assignee “npanczyk” --title "The new new new bug is fixed" --body "Everything works again"`

+This command will make a PR on the github repository.

 ## Create a new repo
 **Never make a new git repo inside of an existing git repo!!**